ACA Employer Mandate & Shared Responsibility Overview & Penalties

 What Leads to Letter 226-J?

-The IRS has processed your 1094-C and 1095-C forms and determined that, based on the information provided by you and your employees, you are liable for an ESRP.
+The IRS has processed your 1094-C and 1095-C forms, compared that information to what's reported on your employees' income tax returns, and determined that you are liable for an ESRP.

 Your Next Steps